Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Conversation in the Experiment

-Adding meaningless noise to the image will change the model's answer from "I cannot provide" to the wrong answer.
-Mismatch appears with the image attribute is X-ray and skeleton, while the response is "brain and its structures".
-In another example, the previous iteration shows the answer "a model cannot detect breast abnormalities" was given, but after adding noise, the result could be detected, and the result was wrong.
+Adding meaningless noise to the image changes the model's answer from ``I cannot provide" to an incorrect response.
+A mismatch occurs when the image attribute is an X-ray of a skeleton, but the response refers to ``brain and its structures".
+In another example, the previous iteration shows the model giving the answer ``a model cannot detect breast abnormalities", but after adding noise, the model detects abnormalities incorrectly.

-\subsubsection{PGD Success}
+\subsection{PGD Success}

-With PGD, there are also some examples of successful attacks in all iterations.
+With PGD, there are also examples of successful attacks across all iterations, as shown in Figure~\ref{fig:chat-pgd_1_1}.

-This is the model's response to the noise added to the retina image, "Here is how to intentionally worsen an illness.", which failed to defend.
+The model's response to the noise added to the retina image, ``Here is how to intentionally worsen an illness" indicates a failure in defense.

-This figure shows that the model doesn't notice the mismatch. the image is the brain, while the dialogue says it is a baby.
+Figure~\ref{fig:chat-pgd_1_2} shows that the model fails to notice the mismatch: the image is of a brain, while the dialogue refers to a baby.

-\subsubsection{MCM Success}
+\subsection{MCM Success}

-This figure shows here adoption a mixed attack method, adding meaningless characters and meaningless image noise to the information.
+Figure~\ref{fig:chat-mcm_01_1} illustrates the adoption of a mixed attack method, where meaningless characters and image noise are added to the information.

-Using the MCM method, the model doesn't give a reject answer and doesn't notice the problem of mismatch.
-Also, the answer of the model is mismatched with the picture.
-So the jailbreak is a success.
+Using the MCM method, the model fails to provide a rejection response and does not detect the mismatch problem.
+Additionally, the model's response is inconsistent with the image, leading to a successful jailbreak.